HengLan/VastTrack/README.md

 ### :small_blue_diamond:Organization

-Due to large data size of VastTrack, we split it into multiple `Zip` files.
+Due to the large data size, we split VastTrack into multiple `Zip` files.
+Each file has the following organization:

-For each video in VastTrack, we provide bounding box annotations, complete occlusion and out-of-view labels, as well as linguistic descriptions.
-The format of the bounding box is as follows: [x, y, width, height].
-(Our training set is divided into 82 parts of compressed packages, with the category corresponding to each compressed package specified in a JSON file.)
-The test set consists of 15 parts of compressed packages.

-You can download  it through the following two methods:

 ```
 part-1.zip
 ├── class-1